 The Department of Film & Media Arts is committed to the creative, scholarly, and professional development of our students and faculty; and the interdisciplinary nature of the artistic enterprise.
-Building on our strengths, we seek to create an environment that engages diversity, provokes change, inspires innovation, and welcomes inquiry.
+Building on our strengths, we seek to create an environment that welcomes inquiry, provokes change, and inspires innovation.
 We are dedicated to service to the greater University community and to making a difference in the global neighborhood we all share.